synnoveolsdatter/synnoveolsdatter/README.md

 # Hi, I’m Synnøve Olsdatter!
-I'm Synnove Olsdatter (she/they).
+I'm Synnove Olsdatter (she/her).
 I'm a student, and I like programming a lot.
 Backend is my strongsuit, but I can do frontend tasks if required.
+(Heads up, I'm not very active on github but I'm still working on projects in my own time)

 [![synnoveolsdatter's GitHub stats](https://github-readme-stats.vercel.app/api?username=synnoveolsdatter&show_icons=true&theme=gruvbox)](https://github.com/anuraghazra/github-readme-stats)